Table of Contents

 Erythematous, pruritic papular or urticarial-type lesions that may precede the formation of the bullae by months.
 It is characterized by tense blisters, as opposed to the flaccid blisters in pemphigus.
 The eruption may be localized or generalized around the body.
 Oral lesions are very rare.
 At times, these blisters break, leaving an exposed skin that is open and painful.

-A thorough history should be taken to enable the physician rule out other conditions.
-The skin should be assessed, blood sample and skin biopsies carried out.
+A thorough history should be taken to rule out other conditions, along with a skin assessment and blood samples.

 - Antibasement membrane IgG autoantibodies can be found in the serum.